Tidal Bore Rafting in Nova Scotia – The World Highest Tides

 Other River Runners

 The cool thing about Tidal Bore rafting is that there are no rocks to worry about.
-Unlike whitewater rafting, if you fall in, you don’t have to worry about getting stuck on rocks, you can just float and enjoy the ride.
+Unlike whitewater rafting, if you fall in, you don’t have to worry about getting stuck on rocks; you can just float and enjoy the ride.
 But nobody fell in today.
 Instead, we all had turns getting thoroughly soaked.

 The tour went on for a couple of hours and definitely gave us our share of adrenaline.
 Each person took turns moving to the front of the zodiac to enjoy the rush of water from all directions.
-It was definitely more exciting up front.
+It was definitely more exciting up at the front.

 The murky water that is the colour of chocolate milk continually thrashes over the rubber edges giving you the soaking of your life.
 And a lot of gulping of saltwater.